 What is NLP (Natural Language Processing)?

-Natural language understanding is when the bot identifies what the users need through keywords and context.
-Natural language processing is when chatbots convert the speech or text into structured data.
+Natural language understanding is when the bot identifies user needs through keywords and context.
+Natural language processing is when chatbots convert speech or text into structured data.
 And then, the structured data will be used to generate or figure out an answer.

-For chatbots to work, they use the following three processes: pattern matching, algorithms, and artificial neural networks.
+For chatbots to work, they use the following three processes: pattern matching, machine learning algorithms, and artificial neural networks.

 This is a more complicated process where the chatbot works by classifying words and giving a score to understand language to provide an appropriate response.
-The words “Hi” “Good” “Morning” “How are you?” are all classified as greetings.
+The words “Hi,” “Good,” “Morning,” and “How are you?” are all classified as greetings.
 The more similar words the chatbot finds in the input sentence, the more likely it is to understand the greeting and respond accordingly.

 A neural network is “a subset of machine learning” and “at the heart of deep learning algorithms.”
 The human brain inspires the name.
 They are connected nodes of data resembling how the neurons are connected.

-A neural network works by sending and receiving data, and in the end, we get the output layer.
+A neural network sends and receives data; in the end, we get the output layer.
 Neural networks allow us “to classify and cluster data at high velocity.”
-Google search algorithm is a famous example of neural networks.
+Google search algorithm is a famous example of a neural network.

-Inside the mind of the chatbot, different processes take place so that we get the result we’re looking for.
+Inside the mind of the chatbot, different processes take place to get the result we’re looking for.

-Named entity recognition is when the chatbot looks for similar categories of the word provided by the user and tries to come up with similar products.
+- Named Entity Recognition.
+Named entity recognition is when the chatbot looks for similar categories of words the user provides and tries to develop similar products.

 The human brain is amazing and human language is so unexpected.
-Therefore, to train a bot in natural language understanding, NLU is not an easy feat.
+Therefore, training a bot in natural language understanding is not an easy feat.
 After all, sentences can lack structure, and words can be full of common spelling mistakes or typographical errors.

 A bot has to understand that “acheive” is achieve.
-A bot has also to realize that I need to check my bill is the same as where my bill is.
+A bot must also realize that I need to check my bill is the same as where my bill is.
 Sentences are not straightforward, and there are thousands of ways to convey one meaning.

-A user’s text or a user’s input has many meanings, and a clever bot is the one that is trained to understand what a user means.
+A user’s text or a user’s input has many meanings, and a clever bot is trained to understand what a user means.
 Chatbots, due to the technology today, have keyword recognition features.
 And instead of a pre-defined answer of a rule-based bot, they can search their database and provide relevant information.